Anonymous HIV Testing

 It is possible to get a negative screening test if the infection is very recent.
-This may be because there is a window period of several weeks when a person may be infected but antibodies to the virus have not reached a concentration that is visible.
+This may be because there is a window period of three months when a person may be infected but antibodies to the virus have not reached a concentration that is visible.
 Therefore, if a person has certain risk factors, or thinks they may have been exposed to HIV, they need to be retested in three months to be certain of a negative result.
 The staff at Heartland CARES will instruct you on risk-reduction measures to use in the meantime to keep yourself and your partners safe.

 - What is a false-positive?

 A false-positive is when a test returns a preliminary positive result that is later determined (through a confirmatory test) to be inaccurate.
 False-positives are rare, but are a natural and expected occurrence with all diagnostic products, including pregnancy tests, cholesterol tests and cancer tests.